 Earthenware, reduction fired.
 Coloured glass

 As with all my Museum Quality Replicas, we have made this pot, as the original would have been, entirely by hand from natural clay and using replicas of the types of tool that the ancient makers would have used.
+During the firing process, the glass that creates the window in this urn does change shape and colour, making every urn different.
+These changes can result in small bubbles forming, varying colours in the glass, superficial cracks or a concave shape to the glass inclusion.
+These variations all add to the individual character of each piece.
 As each pot varies, you may not receive the same cup in the image, but you can be sure that your pot will be one of a kind due to the variations caused by the firing process.

 All items are sent using a second class postal service; if you wish to have an item sent first class, please contact me for a quote.
 Many Thanks